rjminchuk/Programming-Notes/md/oop.md

 # OOP Concepts

 ## three pillars of oop

+### Encapsulation
-- Encapsulation - key pillar. helps hide complexity. classes are one way to achieve encapsulation. methods are another way to encapsulate logic.
+Helps hide complexity.
+Classes are one way to achieve encapsulation. methods are another way to encapsulate logic.
 Encapsulation is all about hiding complexity and building models that logically group together functionality.
-- Inheritance -
-- Polymorphism
+IE: an Abstraction.

 ### Inheritance
 You can only specify a single base class after the collon, but the inheritance chain is unlimmited.